jh3nd3rs0n/jargyle/README.md

             Specifies the selection strategy for the next route ID

         selectableRouteId=ROUTE_ID
-            Specifies the ID for a selectable route (can be specified multiple times with each rule result specifying another route)
+            Specifies the ID for a selectable route (can be specified multiple times with each rule result specifying another ID for a selectable route)

         socketSetting=SOCKET_SETTING
             Specifies a socket setting for all sockets (can be specified multiple times with each rule result specifying another socket setting)